Qqwy/elixir-tensor/README.md

     │     100,       4│
     └                 ┘

+It is even possible to use negative indices to look from the end of the Vector/Matrix/Tensor!

 ### Enumerable Protocol

 Tensors allow you to enumerate over the values inside, using the Enumerable protocol.